 Does the deceased have to be embalmed?

-There is no legal requirement, or state law, stipulating that you have to have the deceased embalmed.
+There is no legal requirement or state law stipulating that the deceased must be embalmed.
 However, some funeral homes may adopt policies that insist upon embalming if a public viewing or service is being held with the deceased in repose.
-If you proceed with a timely funeral, there is really no need for embalming (and it can just be another fee to add to your funeral costs!)
+If you proceed with a timely funeral, there is really no need for embalming (and it can just be another fee to add to your funeral costs!).

 Purchasing a casket or grave marker in New Hampshire

-We have comprehensive guides to buying a casket or grave marker on US Funerals Online, so I would recommend you visit these sections for more detailed information about purchasing a casket or how to order an affordable headstone online.
+We have comprehensive Guides to Buying a Casket or a Grave Marker on US Funerals Online.
+I recommend you visit these sections for more detailed information about purchasing a casket or ordering an affordable headstone online.

 Can I pre-plan a funeral or cremation in New Hampshire?

 Yes, you certainly can, and this is becoming a preferred choice for many families in New Hampshire now.
-Pre-planning your funeral alleviates family of both the difficult decisions and the financial burden of funeral expenses.
-You can make pre-need funeral arrangements direct with a funeral home or purchase burial insurance.
+Pre-planning your funeral alleviates the family’s difficult decisions and the financial burden of funeral expenses.
+You can make pre-need funeral arrangements directly with a funeral home or purchase burial insurance.

-What you DO need to consider is that funeral prices could indeed be coming down.
+You DO need to consider that funeral prices could be coming down.
 Funeral companies promote preplanning on the basis that it “locks into today’s prices”, but with the cremation trend increasing, and more funeral homes competing for the ‘affordable’ funeral market – the reality is that the funeral costs are not as ‘fixed’ as they once were.

 Another funeral planning alternative is to document your wishes and put aside the appropriate funds in a POD Payable on Death account or a Totten Trust.
 This enables family to access the funds at the time of need and make the funeral arrangements, but you keep in control of your monies and any accrued interest.
 Read more in our article ‘What is my best and safest option for putting aside money for a funeral’.